Amine El Ouazzani

-Amine El Ouazzani (أمين الوزاني; born 15 July 2001) is a professional footballer who plays as a forward for the Primeira Liga club Braga.
-Born in France, he represents Morocco at youth level.
+Amine El Ouazzani (أمين الوزاني; born 15 July 2001) is a professional footballer who plays as a forward for club Angers, on loan from Primeira Liga club Braga.
+Born in France, he is a former Morocco youth international.

 Club career

 A youth product of Grenoble and FBBP, El Ouazzani began his career with the latter in the Championnat National in 2020, scoring 10 goals in 51 league appearances.
 On 28 November 2022, he signed as a joker with Guingamp in the Ligue 2 until June 2025.
 He made his professional debut with Guingamp as a late substitute in a 2–1 win over Nîmes on 26 December 2022.

-On 23 June 2024, El Ouazzani signed for Portuguese Primeira Liga club Braga for a fee of €3.5 million on a five-year contract.
+On 23 June 2024, El Ouazzani signed for Primeira Liga club Braga for a fee of €3.5 million on a five-year contract.

+On 20 July 2026, El Ouazzani joined Ligue 1 club Angers on a season-long loan.

 International career

 Born in France, El Ouazzani holds French and Moroccan nationalities.
 He was called up to the Morocco U23s in March 2023.

 In June 2023, he was included in the final squad of the under-23 national team for the 2023 U-23 Africa Cup of Nations, hosted by Morocco itself, where the Atlas Lions won their first title and qualified for the 2024 Summer Olympics.